-Type of demand Lawful interception Communications data Statistics No technical implementation (1) 1,251 Key Note (1) We have not implemented the technical requirements necessary to enable lawful interception as there is no law requiring us to do so, and therefore we have not received any agency or authority demands for lawful interception assistance.
+Type of demand Lawful interception Communications data Statistics No technical implementation (1) 1,195 Key Note (1) We have not implemented the technical requirements necessary to enable lawful interception as there is no law requiring us to do so, and therefore we have not received any agency or authority demands for lawful interception assistance.
+For a summary of the most imp ortant legal powers relating to law enforcement demands, network censorship and encryption on a country by country basis, see our Legal Annexe.